arthurandreev/PlaywrightNodeJs/README.md

-NodeJs based Playwright Test Project
+# NodeJs based Playwright Test Project 🚀

+## 📌 Overview
 This is a Playwright UI Test Project built on NodeJs.
 It is designed for end-to-end testing of web applications across multiple browsers.